 Staff believes that there are only two ways to solve this problem.
 Companies could either keep original documents or could upgrade their duplicating equipment.
 Both methods can be costly.
 Some utilities keep originals.
 Others routinely duplicate documents and destroy originals anywhere from two weeks to two years after they receive them.

 Optical disk imaging with write-once-read-many capability would adequately preserve documents for audit purposes.
 Staff believes that searching documents in this medium may be superior to searching original documents.
 Some of the larger utilities are investigating this equipment.
+The rule allows the Commission to waive the original document retention requirement for utilities that adopt this imaging system or its equivalent.
+However, at present, staff believes that the duplication capability of most utilities is inadequate for audit purposes, and that the utilities should be required to keep original documents for three years.
+Most audits do not go back farther than three years.

 Paragraph (3)(b): This new paragraph requires utilities to maintain written procedures governing conversion of source documents.
 A well-managed utility should have written procedures governing all of its important policies, including the preservation of records.
 The requirement is included in the rule to ensure that auditors have access to complete records to perform audits.
 Further, given the problems staff encounters with microfilm and microfiche records, the paragraph requires that these records be complete, authentic, easy to search, and easy to read.